 Sam and Mary Ellen Conroy came to the Wedgwood neighborhood of Seattle in about 1915.
 They lived a rural lifestyle of using draft horses for construction and road work, and they helped nurture the Chapel of St. Ignatius which met in a log cabin.

 Samuel and Mary Ellen Conroy left Gladstone, Michigan in 1905 to settle in Seattle where other relatives had preceded them.
 Mr. Conroy had just turned forty and he was ready to start a new life in Seattle.
-At first the Conroys lived in the Roosevelt area and Samuel worked with his brother George as an excavation contractor for construction projects.
+At first the Conroys lived in the Roosevelt neighborhood and Samuel worked with his brother George as an excavation contractor for construction projects.

-The first notation of the Conroys living in Wedgwood is in the Seattle city directory of 1915, where their address was given as “E. 87th one house west of 35th Ave NE.”
+The first notation of the Conroys living in Wedgwood is in the Seattle City Directory of 1915, where their address was given as “E. 87th one house west of 35th Ave NE.”
 Property records give 1919 as the build date of the Conroy’s house at 3239 NE 87th Street.
 This date could be wrong, or the earlier (1915) city directory listing may mean that the Conroys lived in a nearby temporary house before building at 3239.
 Samuel and Mary Ellen Conroy lived at 3239 NE 87th Street for the rest of their lives and they were active participants in the life of the Wedgwood neighborhood.

 On the census of 1920 Sam Conroy listed himself as a teamster, which meant anyone who drove horses in their line of work.
 Mr. Conroy was also described as a landscape gardener because he would plow gardens or do the landscaping around a new house.
 He used a horse-drawn scoop shovel called a Fresno Scraper to dig basements or grade roads and driveways.
-The Fresno was invented in 1883 and was the forerunner of tractors and bulldozers.
-Mechanized construction equipment was not yet commonly used in the 1920’s.
+The fresno was invented in 1883 and was the forerunner of tractors and bulldozers.
+Mechanized construction equipment was not yet commonly used in the 1920s.

-The Picardo Farm was the only large farming operation in Wedgwood in the 1920’s but it was common for Wedgwood residents to have large “kitchen gardens” where they grew vegetables for their own consumption.
+The Picardo Farm was the only large farming operation in Wedgwood in the 1920s but it was common for Wedgwood residents to have large “kitchen gardens” where they grew vegetables for their own consumption.
 Mr. Conroy was often employed to plow up soil in the spring or pull stumps to clear land for gardens or for house-building.
 In winter Mr. Conroy would get the horses sharp-shod and pull neighborhood children in a sled.
-In the 1920’s 35th Ave NE was higher at NE 87th Street than the Conroy’s house.
+In the 1920s 35th Ave NE was higher at NE 87th Street than the Conroy’s house.
 Water sometimes drained over onto the west side of the house and a little pond formed there, which in freezing weather was a favorite ice-skating pond for the neighborhood.

-Today the Conroy house on NE 87th Street is just west of a row of shops: Wedgwood Laundromat, Creative Images Hair Salon, Café Javasti, Adams Insurance and Tom Simon, CPA.
+Today the Conroy house on NE 87th Street is just west of a row of businesses: Wedgwood Laundromat, Creative Images Hair Salon, Café Javasti, Adams Insurance and Tom Simon, CPA.
 In early days there were no stores on that block and the land all around the Conroy’s house was vacant.
 The Conroys owned several lots on both sides and behind their house over onto NE 86th Street, and they kept their horses in a barn on NE 86th Street.
-(That space later became the Morningside Electrical substation, which in 2013 is being redeveloped for future use as a pocket park.)
+(That space later became the Morningside Electrical substation, then as of 2013 it became a pocket park.)

 Mr. Conroy had been born in the USA of Irish immigrant parents, and the Conroys had a strong Irish Catholic heritage.
 The Conroys were among the first congregants at the St. Ignatius chapel established in 1929 at the log cabin at NE 81st Street, former home of Mr. Thorpe.
 Mrs. Conroy was a member of the Altar Society, the women who helped take care of the chapel, organized socials and provided meals for the visiting priest who came out from Seattle University to hold Mass.
 Mr. Conroy used his horse team to clear and improve the chapel site.
 Once, while pulling stumps near the chapel, one of Mr. Conroy’s horses stepped into a forgotten well and sank into the soil up to its neck.
 With the help of ropes hitched to the other horse, Mr. Conroy was able to pull the animal out, and it was not injured.